kushagravishen/Kvm/README.md

 instructions are included!).

 :green_heart: Looking for **commercial** support with this stuff?
-I am [available over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.
+I am [available over email](mailto:kushagra.svishen@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.

-Working with `Proxmox` and macOS?
-See [Nick's blog for sure](https://www.nicksherlock.com/).

 Yes, we support offline macOS installations now 🎉